 435 Gender and Sexual Identities

 In this advanced discussion seminar, we will focus in depth on special topics in the field of psychology of gender and sexuality, particularly highlighting personal and social identities.
 We will discuss such topics as the development of heterosexual, gay, lesbian, bisexual, transgender, and queer identities; gender conformity and socialization in childhood; the coming out process; the relationship between gender and sexual orientation; social pressures and compulsory heterosexuality; heterosexism, homophobia, and the stigma and prejudice surrounding sexual minority identity; gender nonconformity and transgender identity; and special issues facing GLBTQ individuals in intimate relationships.
 We will also discuss social and political activism, with an emphasis on collective action stemming from group identification.
-The course material will include some sexually explicit material; please carefully consider your degree of comfort in discussing this type of material before enrolling in the course.
+The course material will include some sexually explicit material; please carefully consider your degree of comfort in discussing this type material before enrolling in the course.
 Class participation will significantly contribute to your final grade.